 Faith has attended the 40 hour National Peer Support Academy and functioned on multiple peer support teams under FRTC.
-Faith is also an emergency medical educator with a Northern Colorado College, First Responder Trauma Counselors’ is excited to add Faith as another “Culturally Competent” member of the FRTC’s TRIBE.
+Faith is also an emergency medical educator with a Northern Colorado College.
+First Responder Trauma Counselors’ is excited to add Faith as another “Culturally Competent” member of FRTC’s TRIBE.

-Welcome to Jovanna Brunner MPH, First Responder Trauma Counselor’s, Research and Development Manager, who is a Colorado native who has had a passion for prevention from a young age.
-This passion first emerged through interest in nutrition and exercise and Jovanna slowly began to build her expertise as a fitness instructor, holding certifications in Yoga, Barre, Aquatics, and Personal Training.
-Jovanna received her Masters of Public Health, with a concentration in Community Health Education from the Colorado School of Public Health.
-Having been raised in a First Responder Family, and daughter of a firefighter and several other first responders within her immediate family, Jovanna has a heart to understand and serve the needs of the First Responder community.
+Welcome to Jovanna Brunner MPH, First Responder Trauma Counselors’ Research and Development Manager.
+Jovanna is a Colorado native who has had a passion for prevention from a young age.
+This passion first emerged through interest in nutrition and exercise and Jovanna slowly began to build her expertise as a fitness instructor, holding certifications in yoga, barre, aquatics, and personal training.
+Jovanna received her Master's of Public Health, with a concentration in Community Health Education, from the Colorado School of Public Health.
+Having been raised in a First Responder family - she's the daughter of a firefighter and has several other first responders within her immediate family - Jovanna has a heart to understand and serve the needs of the First Responder community.

 Jovanna is a wife and a mom of two.
-Outside of work you can find her spending time with family out in the sun, crocheting, reading, doing yoga.
-First Responder Trauma Counselors is proud to provide all of FRTC’s Member agencies with this extremely “Culturally Aware”, professional to our FRTC Systems.
+Outside of work you can find her spending time with family out in the sun, crocheting, reading, or practicing yoga.
+First Responder Trauma Counselors is proud to provide all of our member agencies with this extremely “Culturally Aware” professional.

 Don Patterson has over 20 years of experience in Communications, IT and Security.
 As a Communications/Security Engineer he has supported multiple government agencies and corporate level communications and secure network environments.
 14 years of his communications/security career were devoted as the Founder and CEO of Simply Networking, Inc. His company was responsible for the communications and security needs for over 150 clients nationwide.
 Recently he managed and maintained the cellular broadband deployable network for the 2020 Cameron Peak Wildland Fire, Colorado’s largest wildland fire.
 Don has given communications presentations to FEMA (Regional Emergency Communications Coordination Work Groups).
 As well as FirstNet Authority and the Colorado Public Safety Communications Sub Committee for which he is also a member.